 The exam allows for one additional tab, apart from the main exam portal for viewing official Kubernetes documentation.
 Use it to its maximum potential.

-- “Learn to Google” is a skill right?
-It is same here for the search box on the documentation page
+- "Learn to Google" is a skill right?
+It is the same here for the search box on the documentation page

 - The query will lead to different results - know which link will go to the desired content and which will lead you outside (which will lead to early "exam over!")

 - The exam allows one water bottle which is transparent on your desk.
 Stay hydrated during the exam!

 - The most important thing is to be calm and not be afraid to skip questions.
 Come back to them if time is left towards the end.

 - If time is left, go over the questions once again - check for correct context, correct filenames, correct states of Objects, etc.

 - Read the Candiate Handbook before exam.